 The members of our Board's Governance and Nominations Committee are Messrs.
-Guiheen (Chairman) and Fong.
-Additionally, Mr. Richman served as a member of the Governance and Nominations Committee until March 31, 2020.
+Guiheen (Chairman), Elms and Fong.
 Our Board has determined that all members of the Governance and Nominations Committee are independent directors as defined by the applicable Nasdaq listing standards.